 Rubber band ligation is used for larger, prolapsing internal hemorrhoids or those that do not respond to conservative management.
 With mixed internal and external hemorrhoids, only the internal component should be rubber band ligated.
 The internal hemorrhoid is grasped and withdrawn through a stretched ½-cm diameter band, which is released to ligate the hemorrhoid, resulting in its necrosis and sloughing.
 Typically, one hemorrhoid is ligated every 2 wk; 3 to 6 treatments may be required.
 Sometimes, multiple hemorrhoids can be ligated at a single visit.

 Infrared photocoagulation is useful for ablating nonprolapsing, bleeding internal hemorrhoids, hemorrhoids that cannot be rubber band ligated because of pain sensitivity, or hemorrhoids that are not cured with rubber band ligation.
-Doppler-guided hemorrhoid artery ligation, in which a rectal ultrasound probe is used to identify vessels for suture ligation, appears promising.
+Doppler-guided hemorrhoid artery ligation, in which a rectal ultrasound probe is used to identify vessels for suture ligation, is promising but requires further study to determine its overall utility.
 Laser destruction, cryotherapy, and various types of electrodestruction are of unproven efficacy.

 Surgical hemorrhoidectomy is required for patients who do not respond to other forms of therapy.
-Significant postoperative pain is common, as is urinary retention and constipation.
-Stapled hemorrhoidopexy is an alternative procedure for circumferential hemorrhoids but its advantages and the indications have yet to be defined.
+Significant postoperative pain is common, as are urinary retention and constipation.
+Stapled hemorrhoidopexy is an alternative procedure for circumferential hemorrhoids and causes less postoperative pain but has higher recurrence and complication rates than conventional surgical hemorrhoidectomy.